azratul/live-share.nvim/README.md

 After starting the server, wait for the message indicating the URL has been copied.
 This URL is copied to the clipboard and should be shared with the client who wants to connect to the session.

 Note: The port is optional for :LiveShareServer.
-For :LiveShareJoin, it's recommended not to change the port as serveo.net typically uses port 80 by default.
+For :LiveShareJoin, it's recommended not to change the port as serveo.net and localhost.run typically uses port 80 by default.

 ## Basic settings